Crimson7th/Active-Directory-Lab/README.md

 # Active-Directory-Lab
 Active Directory Home Lab With Bulk User Creation Description
 This project is demonstration of creating an active directory home lab on Virtualbox.
 I will be creating a Domain Controller (DC) using Microsoft Server 2022 and a domain using Microsoft Windows 11 Enterprise.
 To simulate a large business environment I will create over 1000 users in Active Directory and proceed to log into those newly created accounts on the domain via internet.
-In this lab I'll need a Microsoft Server 2022 ISO, A Windows 11 Enterprise ISO, VMWare and a Powershell script
+In this lab I'll need a Microsoft Server 2022 ISO, A Windows 11 Enterprise ISO, Virtualbox and a Powershell script

 Software Requirement
 Environment Used